arcticblizzard/Coinmarch/docs/player-introduction/system-overview.md

         If the damage taken was enough to reduce stamina BELOW 0, add one to the Critical Roll for each negative point of stamina.

+- **Recovery**
-- **Recovery**: Characters recover **half** of their lost stamina as soon as they take half an hour to catch their breath, during which time they may do nothing but rest.
+  - Stamina: Characters recover **half** of their lost stamina as soon as they take half an hour to catch their breath, during which time they may do nothing but rest.
 The remaining stamina is recovered after a good night’s sleep.
 Critical injuries take much longer to recover from and is determined by the GM.
+  - Luck: On rolling a natural 20, a player may add +1 to their Luck score (as long as it doesn't exceed the cap of 13.).
+Additionally, at the start of each adventure/mission all characters may roll `1d4` and add the result to their current Luck score (again, as long as it is at or under the cap of 13).

 ---